 Find life insurance job postings on our Insurance Jobs Board.

 When applying for an insurance-related job, potential employers will request your license number and National Producer Number (NPN).
 Oklahoma no longer issues letters of clearance because all states now have the capability to access real-time license information on the NIPR’s Producer Database (PDB).
-Individuals can create a statement of their license status from the NAIC State Based Systems License Lookup tool.
+Individuals can create a statement of their license status from the NAIC State Based Systems License Manager tool.

 Complete Continuing Education and Renew Your License